A blog about building and extending awesome Shopify stores

-Change Commerce allows you to keep the checkout process simple, while offering customers millions of organisations to choose from (local charities to national non-profits).
-The process is quite simple; customers shop as per usual by adding items to their cart, they then choose their favourite cause upon checkout, and the retailer donates the money (at no extra cost to the customer).
+Change Commerce allows you to keep the checkout process simple, while offering customers millions of organizations to choose from (local charities to national non-profits).
+The process is quite simple; customers shop as per usual by adding items to their cart, they then choose their favorite cause upon checkout, and the retailer donates the money (at no extra cost to the customer).
 It enables merchants to engage customers in their CSR strategy with every purchase, adding great value to the customers’ experience and allowing retailers to create a greater impact.

 ShoppingGives offers a 30-days free trial of Change Commerce, all you would need to pay during this time is the donations.
 Thereafter their pricing includes the donations plus 0.5% processing fee per transaction (orders with donations).

 Another useful tool that ShoppingGives has developed that is worth a mention is their impact calculator.